cdrischler/compphysics-summer-tutorials/journals.md

   * **Students at all levels** who want to gain a thorough understanding of a topic
   * [An example](https://www.annualreviews.org/content/journals/10.1146/annurev-nucl-102014-022027).
 [Another example](https://www.annualreviews.org/content/journals/10.1146/annurev-nucl-102419-041903)

+(Journal descriptions were copied from the journals' websites.)

 Many of these website provide helpful tools, such as **exporting citations in the BibTeX format** [e.g., see "Export Citation" [here](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.226503)] and setting up email alerts.
 Many of them also suggest a citation style for properly citing the resources.